duranangela/checks-for-understanding/module-2/backend/week_two.md

 end
 ```

 Now how would you find the owner of the team with an id of 4?
+Team.find(4).owner.name

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
+Many-to-many, because one teacher can have many students and one student can have many teachers.
+I'll come back to drawing something for you...

 6. Define foreign key, primary key, and schema.
+A foreign key is an association to another table, primary key is the id assigned during creation, and schema is kind of a list of all the tables and other information

 7. Describe the relationship between a foreign key on one table and a primary key on another table.
+A foreign key on one table is directly associated with a primary key on another table.

 8. What are the parts of an HTTP response?
+The start line (with the status code), headers, and body

 ### Optional Questions